WRCL

 WRCL (93.7 FM) is a commercial broadcast radio station serving the mid Michigan area (Flint, Saginaw and Bay City).
-It plays Rhythmic Contemporary Hits on the FM dial at 93.7 MHz, naming itself Club 93-7.
+It plays rhythmic contemporary hits, naming itself Club 93-7.
 The transmitter is in Tuscola County, but the studios are in Burton, east of Flint.
 It station is owned by Townsquare Media.

-WRCL offers a musical playlist consisting of a recent mix of Hip Hop/R&B except for contemporary gospel on Sunday mornings.
+WRCL offers a musical playlist consisting of a recent mix of hip hop and R&B except for contemporary gospel on Sunday mornings.
 WRCL's core audience includes teens, adults 18-34 (primarily women) and African Americans.
 The station's ethnic composition is around 50% African-American and 50% White/other (according to Nielsen Audio).

 History

-WRCL signed on with a heavily gold-based Adult Contemporary format broadcasting as WZRZ-FM, airing an automated, commercial-free mix of music from the 1970s and 1980s.
-After purchasing the station, Regent Communications (now Townsquare Media) flipped the station on Tuesday, January 8, 2002 to its current Rhythmic Top 40 format focusing on the Flint market.
-Regent Communications was known for its successful Country music and Adult Contemporary formats.
-WRCL was its first Rhythmic Top 40.
-The station was intended to be a niche format to eat away at the listenership of Cumulus's WWCK-FM and WDZZ and protect the ratings of its Adult Contemporary sister-station WCRZ.
-In its first year, the new Club 93-7 playlist was heavy on Top 40 hits, especially upbeat party-type songs not limited to dance music, House, Urban, other crossover titles and artists.
-The debut was better than Regent expected, so the station began to broaden its audience by playing less dance- and house-influenced music and more Urban Pop titles such as Destiny's Child, Usher Raymond and Eminem.
+WRCL signed on with a heavily gold-based adult contemporary format broadcasting as WZRZ-FM, airing an automated, commercial-free mix of music from the 1970s and 1980s.
+After purchasing the station, Regent Communications (now Townsquare Media) flipped the station on Tuesday, January 8, 2002 to its current rhythmic top 40 format focusing on the Flint market.
+Regent Communications was known for its successful country music and adult contemporary formats.
+WRCL was its first rhythmic top 40.
+The station was intended to be a niche format to eat away at the listenership of Cumulus's WWCK-FM and WDZZ and protect the ratings of its adult contemporary sister-station WCRZ.
+In its first year, the new Club 93-7 playlist was heavy on Top 40 hits, especially upbeat party-type songs not limited to dance music, house, urban, other crossover titles and artists.
+The debut was better than Regent expected, so the station began to broaden its audience by playing less dance- and house-influenced music and more urban pop titles such as Destiny's Child, Usher Raymond and Eminem.

-The success of WRCL also served as the blueprint for future Regent Rhythmic Top 40 formats.
-The company has 6 other Rhythmic Top 40 and Mainstream Top 40 stations.
-Based on the WRCL model are WZPW in Peoria, Illinois and KHXT in Lafayette, Louisiana (WZPW was later traded to Cumulus Media in 2012 as part of 65-station swap Townsquare made with Cumulus).
-The other 4 mainstream Top 40 stations from Regent/Townsquare are KKSR in St. Cloud, Minnesota; KNNN in Redding, California; WBNQ in Bloomington, Illinois and WDKS in Evansville, Indiana (the latter having flirted with Rhythmic from August 2007 to March 2008).
-A seventh one, Rhythmic Top 40 KZAP in Chico, California, was sold in 2007 and flipped formats after the sale was completed.
+The success of WRCL also served as the blueprint for future Regent rhythmic top 40 formats.
+The company has six other rhythmic top 40 and mainstream top 40 stations.
+Based on the WRCL model are WZPW in Peoria, Illinois, and KHXT in Lafayette, Louisiana (WZPW was later traded to Cumulus Media in 2012 as part of 65-station swap Townsquare made with Cumulus).
+The other four mainstream top 40 stations from Regent/Townsquare are KKSR in St. Cloud, Minnesota; KNNN in Redding, California; WBNQ in Bloomington, Illinois; and WDKS in Evansville, Indiana (the latter having flirted with rhythmic from August 2007 to March 2008).
+A seventh one, rhythmic top 40 KZAP in Chico, California, was sold in 2007 and flipped formats after the sale was completed.